openstack-archive/stx-docs/doc/source/installation_guide/2018_10/installation_libvirt_qemu.rst

 -  Processor: x86_64 only supported architecture with BIOS enabled hardware virtualization extensions
 -  Memory: At least 32GB RAM
--  Hard Disk: 500GB HDD
+-  Hard disk: 500GB HDD
 -  Network: One network adapter with active Internet connection

 ---------------------
-Software Requirements
+Software requirements
 ---------------------

 A workstation computer with:

--  Operating System: This process is known to work on Ubuntu 16.04 and is likely to work on other Linux OS's with some appropriate adjustments.
+-  Operating system: This process is known to work on Ubuntu 16.04 and is likely to work on other Linux OS's with some appropriate adjustments.
 -  Proxy settings configured (if applies)
 -  Git
 -  KVM/VirtManager
--  Libvirt Library
+-  Libvirt library
--  QEMU Full System Emulation Binaries
+-  QEMU full-system emulation binaries
 -  stx-tools project
--  StarlingX ISO Image
+-  StarlingX ISO image

 ----------------------------
-Deployment Environment Setup
+Deployment environment setup
 ----------------------------

 *************